rumnoodle/docs/languages/rust/rust.md

 $ `cargo check` checks that it compiles but doesn't build it.
 Good when developing as it runs faster than build.

-$ `cargo run` runs a cargo project and builds it if it hasn't been built.
+$ `cargo run` runs a cargo project and builds it if it hasn't been built. `--release` flag works as in build and `-q` flag silences compiler messages.

 $ `cargo update` updates the dependencies in Cargo.toml.